slott56/slott56.github.io/Pelican/content/blog/2008/02/2008_02_09-quantum_time_dates_times_datetimes_and_timestamps_3rd_ed.rst

-No one could figure out how to work with a (:emphasis:`year`, :emphasis:`month` ) pair.
+No one could figure out how to work with a (*year*, *month* ) pair.
 When I arrived on the scene numerous interactive pages and reports had been developed which simply did not work correctly except for a tiny test case that involved a single record.